Genuine Autodesk | Frequently Asked Questions

 Software piracy occurs when one or more of the following happen:

-Software piracy exposes businesses and consumers to security threats like malware and can lead to decreased efficiencies in organisations.
-Only genuine, legally licensed Autodesk software is warranted and supported by Autodesk with access to the latest features, security updates, previous versions and more.

-Using nonvalid software poses risks for individuals and organisations.
+Using nonvalid software poses risks for individuals and organizations.
 Nonvalid software may have been modified and/or may include malicious code, leading to issues such as:

 Using nonvalid software also puts you and your company at risk of copyright infringement or other potential legal claims which may lead to civil penalties or criminal prosecution.

-No. Autodesk’s education and student licences cannot be used for commercial, professional, commercial training or other for-profit purposes.
-If you are using education or student versions for commercial purposes, visit www.autodesk.com/in/products for options on how to purchase the appropriate product.
+No. Autodesk’s education and student licenses cannot be used for commercial, professional, commercial training, or other for-profit purposes.
+If you are using education or student versions for commercial purposes, visit www.autodesk.com/asean/products for options on how to purchase the appropriate product.

 A certain number of Autodesk subscribers are contacted each year to ensure compliance with Autodesk’s Terms of Use.
-Audits or Software Licence Reviews can also help customers evaluate and maximise their utilisation of their Autodesk subscriptions.
-Customers are selected for audits or Software Licence Reviews based on a range of criteria including subscription registration and activation information.
+Audits or Software License Reviews can also help customers evaluate and maximize their utilization of their Autodesk subscriptions.
+Customers are selected for audits or Software License Reviews based on a range of criteria including subscription registration and activation information.

-Autodesk will contact customers who have been selected for an audit or Software Licence Review and involve the customer throughout the process from initial investigation to resolution.
+Autodesk will contact customers who have been selected for an audit or Software License Review and involve the customer throughout the process from initial investigation to resolution.

-The Autodesk Inventory Tool (AIT) is an authorised Autodesk tool that scans your devices to inventory all Autodesk product installation and use.
+The Autodesk Inventory Tool (AIT) is an authorized Autodesk tool that scans your devices to inventory all Autodesk product installation and use.

 AIT runs on a Windows machine that has Microsoft .NET Framework v4.5.2 or later installed and uses Microsoft WMI (Windows Management Instrumentation) to communicate with Windows devices to collect inventory data.